marcussacana/FridayNightFunkin/README.md

 ```
 - Download the game assets here: https://www.mediafire.com/file/v7pysvi0he51lhl/assets.zip
 - Place the assets (without extracting) at "assets\misc"
-- Open the OrbisGL.sln project and  find the bulid text on top it say bulid and click that then you will see bulid solution click that
+- Open the OrbisGL.sln project
+- Click the bulid button on top of the window
+- Open the main.sln project
+- Click the bulid button on top of the window again
 - Open the "Developer Command Prompt for VS 2022"
 - Run in this project root directory the command in the `Developer Command Prompt` or `Developer powershell`
 ```